Documentation

 Linux — PATH setup

-The shell script installer places the binary in ~/.local/bin.
-Make sure this is on your $PATH:
+The shell script installer verifies the archive against checksums.txt, installs to /usr/local/bin when possible, and falls back to ~/.local/bin.
+Make sure the fallback directory is on your $PATH:

 # Add to ~/.bashrc or ~/.zshrc